LivHed/mgt-map/README.md

 ### Media
-* The background picture used in this site was obtained from..
 * The cities are an inspiration from [Arcadis homepage](https://www.arcadis.com/en/global/our-perspectives/sustainable-cities-index-2018/citizen-centric-cities/), and the listed top 10 most sustainable cities according to their Sustainable Cities Index.

 ### Acknowledgements
-E.g
-I Copied the code for the... from ..this page.. and then modified it to what suits my needs.
+* For the radio buttons in the html code I copied the code snippet for the Inline custom form controls, from W3Schools on [this page](https://www.w3schools.com/bootstrap4/bootstrap_forms_custom.asp) and then modified it to what suited my needs.
-The original code for the ... copied from ..this page and then customized for my .. idea...
+* To perform a nearbySearch in the js code I copied parts of the sample code for the Page Search Pagination example, from [Google maps Javsacript API](https://developers.google.com/maps/documentation/javascript/examples/place-search-pagination).